FirmwGuy/CEP/docs/L0_Kernel/HEARTBEAT-AND-ENZYMES.md

   match the impulse, performs a topological sort, and orders the agenda accordingly.
 Registration can occur at program start, shared-library load, or
   mid-run: the dependency metadata keeps execution deterministic in all cases.
+  The heartbeat’s memoised cache is scoped to the current beat, so once pending registrations are activated they cause a fresh resolve and populate new cache entries automatically.

 - What prevents infinite loops?
   Budgets, match constraints, and idempotent checks.
 If an enzyme would emit the same signal repeatedly without changing state, it should detect and skip.